La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Explicit termination of nouns

-the small word **ku** can be used at the end of a noun to explicitly show its right border. **ku** is analogous to the right bracket in math.
+The small word **ku** can be used at the end of a noun to explicitly show its right border. **ku** is analogous to the right bracket in math.

 > **tu du le badna ku ui**
 > **tu du le ui badna**
 > _That is the banana (yay!)_

-as opposed to:
+As opposed to:

 > **tu du le badna ui**
 > _That is the banana (yay that it's a banana and not something else in nature!)_

 ### Avoiding explicit termination

-Another style of speaking is to avoid termination.
+Another style of speaking involves avoiding termination.
 Here are some common cases:

 Elimination of **li'u**, the right quotation mark:

 > **lu mi prami do li'u cu se cusku la .alis.**
 > **lu mi prami do li'u se cusku la .alis.**
 > **lu mi prami do cu se cusku la .alis.**
-> _"I love you,"" said Alice._
+> _"I love you," said Alice._

-**li'u** can be elided here because there cannot be two main relation constructs in one sentence.
-Hence, we first read **lu mi prami do** part, and then when we see the **cu**, we realize that we cannot continue this quoted sentence further.
-We assume that the quotation ended and the outer sentence continues.
+**li'u** can be omitted here because there cannot be two main relation constructs in one sentence.
+Hence, we first read the **lu mi prami do** part, and then when we see the **cu**, we realize that we cannot continue this quoted sentence further.
+We assume that the quotation has ended and the outer sentence continues.
 Thus, no ambiguity arises.

 Elimination of **ku'o**, the right border of relative clauses: